budcribar/RemoteBlazorWebView/README.md

 RemoteBlazorWebView enables you to interact with the user interface of a program developed with the BlazorWebView control using a web browser.
 This is accomplished by setting up a server (RemoteableWebService) in the cloud and pointing your browser to it.

-RemoteBlazorWebView is a drop in replacement for BlazorWebView and with a minimal change you will be able to remotely control your application.
+RemoteBlazorWebView is a drop-in replacement for BlazorWebView and with a minimal change you will be able to remotely control your application.

 # Usage instructions